matrix-org/matrix.org/implementation-guides/client/src/e2e.md

 free(pickle);

-// if the application is done using the account, then it should olm_clear_account(account); // clear the memory (so that private keys aren't left around) free(account_memory);
+// if the application is done using the account, then it should: olm_clear_account(account); // clear the memory (so that private keys aren't left around) free(account_memory);